Nominated by New Orleans VA

-A graduate of LSU, he earned is Navy Commission at the Aviation Officers Candidate School at NAS Pensacola.
+A graduate of LSU, Robert Bailey earned his Navy Commission at the Aviation Officers Candidate School at NAS Pensacola.
 He returned to Baton Rouge after the Navy.
 In 2005, he lost both legs below the knee in an accident.
 In 2009, he discovered recumbent trikes and has been an avid rider since.

 We thank Mr. Bailey for his service!